saji-spoon/SM-Tapu-RNGTool/README.md

 ## Reference
 How to look on clock hands as 0-16 expression.
 http://www.smogon.com/forums/threads/sfmt-rng-in-sun-moon.3591281/#post-7167880
-Checking the some clock hands in save selecting (when select "Continue") is enough to estimate the initial seed.
+Checking the some clock hands in save selecting (when select "Continue") is enough to specify the initial seed.
 http://blastoise-x.hatenablog.com/entry/SM-RNG-abuse
 The Scheme for deciding pokemon status
 http://xxsakixx.com/archives/55579090.html